gpodder/gpodder.github.io/docs/run-from-git.md

     # Optional: Create desktop icon
     python3 tools/create-desktop-icon.py

-    # Windows and Mac: add the fake debus module to the python path
+    # Windows and Mac: add the fake dbus module to the python path
     export PYTHONPATH=./tools/fake-dbus-module/

     # To directly launch from command line